Coles Bay, Tasmania © Pete Harmsen, Tourism Tasmania

 Where and how to hire a car or campervan

 There are car hire booths at all major airports and often at major hotels.
-You’ll find branches in major cities and regional towns, but it’s a good idea to book ahead, especially for campervans and motorhomes.
+You’ll find branches in big cities and regional towns, but it’s a good idea to book ahead, especially for campervans and motorhomes.
 Pre-book online before you arrive and you can pick up your vehicle at the airport.

 Tips when hiring a car or campervan